 Going solar is an exciting adventure in home improvement!
 Part of that deeply satisfying journey is the actual arrival and installation of your powerful new solar energy system.
 It’s a very big day indeed!
-In preparation for the truly great occasion, there’s the matter of deciding where to install solar panels.
+In preparation for the truly great occasion, there’s the matter of deciding where to install solar panels for homes.
 Installing your panels in the most advantageous position is essential to getting the greatest amount of electrical power from them.

 Options for Solar Panel Locations on Your Property